pjv/strfry_personal_docker/README.md

 # strfry Based Personal Nostr Relay Via Docker
-This repo is basic configuration for running a personal strfry nostr relay supporting NIP-20 and NIP-65 via Docker.
+This repo is basic configuration for running a personal strfry nostr relay (adding support for NIP-20 and NIP-65) via Docker.

 ## Requirements
 You will need a plain VPS with Docker installed and a basic understanding of how to run services via docker compose.